JustAman62/open-f1/README.md

 5. Press <kbd>Esc</kbd> ` to return to the main screen
 6. Switch to the Timing Tower screen with the <kbd>O</kbd> `Timing Tower` action
 7. Optionally skip forward in time a bit by decreasing the delay with <kbd>←</kbd> (or <kbd>⇧ Shift</kbd> + <kbd>←</kbd> to decrease by 30 seconds).

+### Download a previous session data for replay

+F1 provide static timing data files for already completed sessions.
+This data can be downloaded and converted into the same format `openf1-console` uses to save live recorded data.

+1. List the available meetings for the chosen year with `openf1-console import <year> list`
+2. Review the list of meetings returned from the command, and view the session inside the chosen meeting with `openf1-console import <year> list --meeting-key <meeting-key>`
+3. Review the list of session, and select one to import: `openf1-console import <year> --meeting-key <meeting-key> --session-key <session-key>`

 ### During the Session